Chris Gunter: Senior team

-In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, Gunter was named in the Wales squad for the 2022 FIFA World Cup in Qatar, but did not play any of their three Group B games.
+This allowed Gareth Bale, who started all three games, to overtake Gunter as the most-capped Wales player.

 On 9 March 2023, Gunter confirmed he had retired from international football having earned 109 caps.

+Coaching career

+On 21 March 2023, Gunter was appointed as one of the coaches to the Wales national football team under team manager Rob Page.

 Personal life

 Gunter was a former flatmate of fellow Welshman Aaron Ramsey who played for Arsenal, London rivals of Gunter's then team Tottenham Hotspur.
 Gunter was also best man for Ramsey at his wedding.